 Note that it’s illegal to swim within 50 yards of Hawaiian spinner dolphins.
 So if you’re lucky enough to see them here, please be respectful- while they’re in Kealakekua Bay, they’re almost always doing the dolphin equivalent of sleeping (even if it doesn’t look like it to you).
 So harassing them is not only a federal crime, but you’re also messing with their sleep patterns, which, in turn, affects their ability to hunt (not very eco-conscious of you, dude)!

-Because the waves are typically calmer in the morning, you also have a better chance of seeing other wildlife, like humpback whales during the winter months, on your way sailing out to the bay.
+Because the waves are typically calmer in the morning, you also have a better chance of seeing other wildlife, like humpback whales during the winter in Hawaii, on your way sailing out to the bay.

 - There’s LOTS of tour companies that operate here- the earlier you go, the less boats and other snorkelers you’ll be competing with in the water.